 The energy needed to make ONE disposable cup equals 3.7 cups of coffee.
 Zero Waste Canada attests that approximately 14 billion cups of coffee are consumed in Canada annually, and 35% of those cups are ‘to go’, which equals almost 5 billion coffee cups in a year that go to landfills.

 What’s worse, disposable coffee cups are used, on average, 13 minutes before being discarded.
 Even if they’re thrown in a recycling bin, they’re being thrown away: paper cups are lined with polyethylene plastic, and the lid is oftentimes polystyrene (#6- Styrofoam).
 One scalding issue is that when a coffee cup still has coffee in it, and it’s improperly disposed of in the recycling, it contaminates the whole bag, rendering it all unrecyclable.
+We have a huge selection of reusable cups in the brand directory.

 We know there’s no need to explain the alternative for this one.
 BRING YOUR OWN CUP!